 The main objective of the report is to examine, analyse and present the situation of higher education in Telangana state.
 It begins with the national policy context and overall educational development in the state.
 Then it examines and analyses the higher education in the state in the five dimensions of the education system: access, equity, quality, affordability, and accountability.
-Further, the report consists of the mapping of Higher Education Institutions (HEIs) and district profiles of higher education in the state.
-The policy context of vocational education and its situation in the state, along with the skill development initiatives that have been implemented, is examined in the report.
+Further, the report consists of the mapping of Higher Education Institutions (HEIs) and district profiles of higher education and its situation in the state, along with the skill development initiatives that have been implemented, is examined in the report.
 Remedial or development teaching is a key element of pedagogy, especially for students who are lagging in understanding normal classroom teaching.
 While such an element of pedagogy is highly valued and is a global practice even in developed countries, it is, in fact, grossly neglected in India and across states in school education as well; it is more so in higher education.